DataDog/integrations-extras/upbound_uxp/README.md

 For Agent v7.21+ / v6.21+, follow the instructions below to install the check on your host.

-1. Using the Dockerfile example in [Use Community Integrations][3], build a custom image of the Agent that includes the Upbound integration
+1. Using the Dockerfile example in [Use Community Integrations][3], build a custom image of the Agent that includes the Upbound integration.

 2. Run the following command to install the Agent integration: